 - ADHD combined presentation

-Your child's diagnosis will depend on her specific symptoms.
+Your child's diagnosis will depend on their specific symptoms.

 ADHD Predominantly Inattentive Presentation (ADD)